Daphne Steele: Medical career

 She moved to the United States in 1955, where she worked at a hospital in New Jersey for five years, before moving back in 1960 to the UK, where she was stationed at RAF Brize Norton.
 She later moved to Manchester, where she was employed as a Deputy Matron at Doris Court, a nursing home.
 When it was announced that the home was closing, an Irish matron, Mary Walsh, suggested that Steele should also apply to become a matron.
 In 1964, Steele was appointed as matron at St. Winifred's Hospital in Ilkley, West Yorkshire.
 This was the first time that a Black person had been appointed as a matron anywhere in the NHS.
 The appointment made news worldwide, with Steele receiving around 350 letters from well-wishers.
 She replied to each letter which provided a return address.
+The position of matron was the highest clinical nursing role during this time period, with responsibilities of overseeing nursing staff and ensuring patient quality.

-After the hospital closed in 1971, Steele worked at Wharfedale children's hospital in Menston, then trained to became a health visitor at Leeds University and continued to work in this role in Ilkley and Bingley until her her retirement in 1987.
+After the hospital closed in 1971, Steele worked at Wharfedale children's hospital in Menston, then trained to became a health visitor at Leeds University and continued to work in this role in Ilkley and Bingley until her retirement in 1987.
 Her sister Jeune recalled that "she never seemed to be off duty" as she was so often approached in the street for help and health advice.

 Later life

-Following retirement, Steele volunteered for a variety of organisations, including Soroptimist International, becoming president of the Ilkley branch from 1976–7.
+Following retirement, Steele volunteered for a variety of organizations, including Soroptimist International, becoming president of the Ilkley branch from 1976–7.
 She was vice-president of the Association of Guyanese Nurses and Allied Professionals UK (AGNAP).
 She was a devoted Methodist.
 In 2001, the Guyanese High Commissioner to the United Kingdom awarded Steele a certificate in recognition of her medical achievements.
 In 2002, Steele carried the Shipley relay baton for Queen Elizabeth II’s Golden Jubilee as part of the run up to the Commonwealth games in Manchester.

 Steele died in Airedale General Hospital in Keighley on 23 July 2004 of complications following an operation.
 She was survived by her son Robert.

+Accolades

+English Heritage's first blue plaque was placed to commemorate Daphne Steele on February 23, 2024.
+Blue plaques are significant in London as they celebrate the connection between a significant person and a place.
+Individuals awarded a blue plaque have had an "important positive contribution to human welfare or happiness."
+The plaque was placed outside London at 2 Crossbeck Road, and refers to Steele as a "Pioneering Black matron in the NHS."

+A second blue place was put up by the Nubian Jak Community Trust and the Association of Guyanese Nurses and Allied Professionals, in order to commemorate Steele's time training in St. James Hospital in Balham, South London.
+This plaque describes Steele as "Britain's first NHS hospital matron of African descent."